FrancoisCarouge/Tree/README.md

 > class tree
 ```

 The `fcarouge::tree` type is a hierarchical tree data structure.
-The container is a generic non-linear non-associative unordered recursively referenced collection of nodes, each containing a value.
-The design tradeoffs are influenced by the Standard Template Library (STL) principles and the C++ Core Guidelines.
-The container is a standard layout class type which may help with memory and cross language communication.
-The iteration order of the standard iterator is unspecified, except that each element is visited only once.
+The container is:
+- generic with respect to the type of stored values and allocator as template parameters,
+- non-linear compared to arrays, linked lists, stacks, and queues as a node may lead to multiple nodes,
+- non-associative compared to maps and sets as values are not keyed,
+- unordered since internally, the elements are not sorted or maintained in any particular order but externally, the insertion order is upheld,
+- recursive in its facade exposing a recursively referenced collection of nodes, each containing a value,
+- standard layout class type which may help with memory and cross language communication,
+- unspecified iteration order except that each element is visited only once,
+- implemented operations without recursive calls to guarantee a constant stack usage limit,
+- compile time evaluation compatible,
+- employing generational C++ features advantageously up to C++20 standard,
+- separating algorithmic from container concerns,
+- influenced by the Standard Template Library (STL) principles and the C++ Core Guidelines in its design tradeoffs,
+- intelligibly documented for the wider audience.

 ### Template Parameters